Privacy policy and legal comments

 According to the EU General Data Protection Regulation, you have the following rights:

-• If inaccurate personal data is processed, you have the right to rectification (Art.
+• If incorrect personal data is processed, you have the right to rectification (Art.
 16 GDPR).

-• If the legal requirements are met, you may request erasure or restriction of processing as well as object to processing (Art.
+• If the legal requirements are met, you can request the deletion or restriction of the processing and object to the processing (Art.
 17, 18 and 21 GDPR).

-• If you have consented to the data processing or if there is a contract for data processing and the data processing is carried out with the help of automated procedures, you may have the right to data portability (Art.
+• If you have consented to the data processing or a contract for data processing exists and the data processing is carried out using automated procedures, you may have a right to data portability (Art.
 20 GDPR).

-Should you make use of your above-mentioned rights, Stürmer Maschinen GmbH will check whether the legal requirements are fulfilled.
+If you make use of your above-mentioned rights, Stürmer Maschinen GmbH will check whether the legal requirements for this are met.
 To exercise your rights, please contact the data protection officer.

-In the event of complaints regarding data protection, you can contact the competent supervisory authority:
+In the event of complaints under data protection law, you can contact the competent supervisory authority:

 Promenade 18